 Intend to live in the designated community

-AGRI-FOOD IMMIGRATION PILOT (NEW)
+AGRI-FOOD IMMIGRATION PILOT (Now Accepting Applications)

 Eligible positions will be the following:

-Meat production: retail and industrial butchers, farm supervisors and specialized livestock workers, food processing labourers.
+Meat production: retail and industrial butchers, farm supervisors, and specialized livestock workers, food processing labourers.

-Greenhouse, nursery and floriculture production, including mushroom production: farm supervisors and specialized livestock workers, general farmworkers, and harvesting labourers.
+Greenhouse, nursery, and floriculture production, including mushroom production: farm supervisors and specialized livestock workers, general farm workers, and harvesting labourers.

-Animal production, including aquaculture: farm supervisors and specialized livestock workers and general farmworkers.
+Animal production, including aquaculture: farm supervisors and specialized livestock workers and general farm workers.

-Eligibility criteria will include qualifying work experience and a job offer, minimum language and education requirements, and proof of sufficient money to support the transition into the community.
+Eligibility criteria will include qualifying work experience and a job offer, minimum language, and education requirements, and proof of sufficient money to support the transition into the community.